netdata/netdata/docs/guides/monitor/anomaly-detection.md

 ## Install required Python packages

-The anomalies collector uses a few Python packages, available with `pip`, to run ML training.
+The anomalies collector uses a few Python packages, available with `pip3`, to run ML training.
 It requires `numba`, `scikit-learn`, `pyod`, in addition to `netdata-pandas`, which is a package built by the Netdata team to pull data from a Netdata Agent's API into a Pandas DataFrame.
 Read more about `netdata-pandas` on its [package repo](https://github.com/netdata/netdata-pandas) or in Netdata's [community